 Driving for the Disabled is an independent charity, registered with the Association of Jersey Charities.
 It was founded by Pam Evans, now our President, after suffering a stroke leaving her paralysed down one side.
 Pam had to go to a Mobility Centre in England in order to return to driving.
 This experience made her realise that this opportunity should be available to all physically disabled people in Jersey.

-With support from the Lloyds TSB Foundation for the Channel Islands, we have managed to raise sufficient funds for an appropriately adapted car which should meet the needs of many disabled people.
+With support from the Lloyds Bank Foundation for the Channel Islands, we have managed to raise sufficient funds for an appropriately adapted car which should meet the needs of many disabled people.

 We have the services of a GP who is trained in fitness to drive assessments, a trained Lead Driving Assessor, who is also a Paramedic, along with two other Driving Assessors, who are able to give driving lessons and assess people for their suitability to return to driving, or learn to drive.

-Associate Member of The Forum For Mobility Centres, UK
+We are member number 301 of the Association of Jersey Charities, and an Associate Member of The Forum For Mobility Centres, UK.

 Driving for the Disabled can offer a great deal of advice that helps you get back on the road to independence.
 We can advise whether full driving licence holders would benefit from a course of driving instruction prior to being assessed, and when and how a provisional driving licence holder should prepare for a full driving test.
 We can offer advice with regard to your ability to drive safely, on adaptations to overcome physical problems with vehicle control, which car would be suitable for you, where to buy your car, and where to go for adaptations.
 Careful assessment is necessary to ensure that it is safe for you to return to driving.
 Every effort will be made to assist you with your disability.